jsfuentes/Code-Cheatsheet/debugging.md

 ## My common errors

-- get the opposite boolean expression then I want
+- Getting the opposite boolean expression from what I want
 -